katlogic/WindowsD/README.md

 Note that all methods work at run time, they are not permanent permission within the registry.
 "Protection" like this, unlike permissions, works only within the currently running session.

-WindowsD allows you to override and control both methods.
+WindowsD allows you to override and control all of these methods.

 #### Method 1
 Parameters `/RD` and `/RE`: